Cross-lingual Embedding Clustering for Hierarchical Softmax in Low-Resource Multilingual Speech Recognition: Conclusion

 \section{Conclusion}

 In this study, we advanced the decoding stage of low-resource multilingual ASR by proposing a novel embedding-based H-Softmax method.
 The proposed method leverages hierarchical clustering of cross-lingual embeddings, overcoming the limitations of the earlier Huffman-based method that relies on shallow frequency features.
 Our experimental analysis, spanning languages within and across different families, demonstrated the improvement of our embedding-based H-Softmax over both the traditional Softmax and the Huffman-based method, which confirmed that cross-lingual embeddings can convey more nuanced information than mere frequency.
-In the future, we plan to explore the potential of applying our method to the realm of speech translation.
+In the future, we plan to generalize the proposed method to larger state-of-the-art ASR models, and explore the potential of applying our method to the realm of speech translation.